Free Provisional Patent Application: Everything You Need to Know

 Do a Patent Search On Your Own

-It is possible to do an individual initial patent search at no cost by visiting the U.S. Patent Office’s website at www.uspto.gov.
+It is possible to do an individual initial patent search at no cost by visiting the U.S. Patent and Trademark Office’s website at www.uspto.gov.

 File a Patent Application On Your Own

 Filing a patent application on your own is possible, but there is a much larger likelihood of errors if you decide to file the application on your own, so hiring an expert is always recommended.

 Utility patents and provisional patent applications are very similar.
 However, a provisional patent application can be completed without submitting a set of claims or even formal drawings.
 The provisional patent application can be completed with hand-drawn images or professional photographs.

 A provisional patent application takes about 12 months to be reviewed and it is during this span that you will need to convert the provisional patent application into a utility patent application.
 A provisional patent application is not reviewed for patentability, it is simply an application to reserve your eventual utility patent for review.

 The Patent Office then handles it very similarly to every other non-provisional application.
 To convert your provisional patent application to a utility patent requires submitting formal drawings outlining the unique elements of your idea, a set of claims, and any subsequent application submission fees.

 What Are the Basic Steps in a Provisional Patent Application?